 What is the Value of A Spinal Cord Injury Lawsuit

 Severity of the Spinal Cord Injury

 The overall value of a personal injury claim is primarily dependent on the severity of the injury suffered.
-What makes is complicated in spinal cord injury lawsuits, is that you may not notice or be aware of the extent of injury until professional neurological evaluations are conducted.
+What makes this complicated in spinal cord injury lawsuits is that you may not notice or be aware of the extent of the injury until professional neurological evaluations are conducted.
 While you may experience some symptoms of a head injury, it is only after a proper examination that we can have a full understanding of injuries.
-Brain injuries are generally categorized from minor, mild and severe.
-However regardless of the classification each type of spinal cord injury carries its own impact.
+Brain injuries are generally categorized in minor, mild and severe types.
+However, regardless of the classification, each type of spinal cord injury carries its own impact.
 Some of the most common types of spinal cord injury are as follows

-- Partial Paralysis – Partial immobility of a limbs, fingers or toes, due to spinal cord damage.
+- Partial Paralysis – Partial immobility of a limb, fingers, or toes due to spinal cord damage.